The links between hearing loss and dementia

 If you think you may be experiencing some hearing loss, don’t delay in gaining control over your health.
 Our online hearing test is often the first step in determining whether you may have a hearing loss.

-If the online test indicates that you may be experiencing difficulties with your hearing, we will recommend a full hearing assessment.
+If the online test indicates that you may be experiencing difficulties with your hearing, we will recommend a full diagnostic hearing assessment.
 During your appointment, we encourage you to complete a short cognitive screen while we investigate your hearing.

 - Amieva et al. 2015, Self-Reported Hearing Loss, Hearing Aids, and Cognitive Decline in Elderly Adults: A 25-Year Study.